-According to the recent amendments to the CIT Law, the threshold for submitting mandatory transfer pricing documentation for 2019 was increased from MKD 60 million to MKD 300 million.
-Taxpayers that have overall annual revenue of up to EUR 300 million, do not have the obligation to file transfer pricing documentation.
+According to the recent amendments to the Corporate Income Tax (CIT) Law, the threshold for submitting mandatory transfer pricing documentation for 2019 was increased from 60 million Macedonian denars (MKD) to MKD 300 million.
+Taxpayers that have overall annual revenue of up to MKD 300 million do not have the obligation to file transfer pricing documentation.
 Also, there is no longer an obligation for taxpayers to file transfer pricing documentation for transactions with residents.
 The deadline for submitting transfer pricing documentation for the calendar year was postponed to 30 September of the following year.

 Furthermore, the recent amendments introduced temporary taxation of depreciation calculated at higher rates than the prescribed tax rates.
 The taxpayer is entitled to a tax credit for the taxed part of depreciation expenses in the tax return for the following year.